infix

 • vs. Python's ctypes: ctypes uses a programmatic, object-oriented approach.
 The infix format is a standalone, declarative string that can be used by any language.

 • vs. dyncall's Signature Format: dyncall's format is a flat string of single characters (e.g., isL)d), prioritizing brevity. infix prioritizes human readability ((int, ushort, longlong) -> double).
-Further, dyncall can only describe primitive types, whereas infix treats complex data structures as first-class citizens.
+Further, dyncall handles aggregate types programmatically via a separate DCaggr API, whereas infix treats complex data structures as first-class citizens within the signature string itself, making the call site much more declarative.